mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/openness-api-sdk.md

 For more information on utilizing the Mendix Platform APIs, see this video:

-{{% youtube MIUGYJnjrqw %}}

 ### 2.3 Model APIs

 {{% todo %}}[**Needs more content, use that Googled page for Model SDK content – David & Andrej to discuss how to merge this content with Eval Guide; link to Model SDK page in ref guide and not to RN**]{{% /todo %}}

-Application models can be read and manipulated using the [Model SDK](https://docs.mendix.com/releasenotes/model-sdk/index).
+Application models can be read and manipulated using the [Model SDK](https://docs.mendix.com/apidocs-mxsdk/mxsdk/#2-2-mendix-model-sdk).

 For more information on the Mendix Model SDK, see this video: